bolt/base-2014/README.md

 Set `theme: base-2014` in your `config.yml`, and you're good to go!

-If you wish to use sass with your theme, be sure to checkout the 'Foundation' submodule, and start your favorite sass parser, for example 'compass'
+If you wish to use sass with your theme, be sure to checkout the 'Foundation' submodule, and start your favorite sass parser, for example 'grunt':

 ```
-git submodule init; git submodule update
+git submodule init;
+git submodule update
-compass watch
+grunt watch
 ```